MaxwellMrks/Neon-Plasma-Tube-Entropy-Source-/README.md

 After adding the 10kv rated diode to the flyback rail, the tube wouldn't strike.
 I haven't figured out why, so for now I'm running the GSH-2 instrument in short periods of time to avoid barbequing another flyback secondary.

 During the conceptual work of this project, I envisioned a positive ionized column, on the anode side.
-The entirety of the tube ionized.  instead in 25 days I only was able to get a cathode glow, a ionization cloud surrounding the cathode.
+(As demonstrated by the first picture) The entirety of the tube ionized.  instead in 25 days I only was able to get a cathode glow, a ionization cloud surrounding the cathode.
 I believe this is due to inadequet current being supplied, after measuring the DC supply, I was measuring 30mA which is extremely underdriven.
 I unfortunately haven't had time to work on this, in further iterations I hope to extend the positive column and get full ionization.
 The unfortunate reality is I'm not sure how this tube is supposed to be driven, as there is sparse to no information online about the GSH-2.